Skip to main content

 Biography

-A painter of international reputation, Henry Ossawa Tanner was the foremost African American artist at the beginning of the twentieth century.
-The son of an African Methodist Episcopal bishop from Philadelphia, he studied sporadically at the Pennsylvania Academy of the Fine Arts from 1879 through 1885, at times with realist painter Thomas Eakins.
+A painter of international reputation, Henry Ossawa Tanner was the son of an African Methodist Episcopal (AME) bishop and grew up in Philadelphia.
+He studied sporadically at the Pennsylvania Academy of the Fine Arts from 1879 through 1885, at times with realist painter Thomas Eakins.
 As was the practice for aspiring American artists, Tanner journeyed to Europe to study art in 1891.
-He intended to study in Rome but chose Paris instead, enrolling at the Académie Julian in Paris under French academic painter Jean-Joseph Benjamin-Constant (1845–1902).
-Tanner returned temporarily to Philadelphia two years later, and shortly thereafter presented a paper, “The American Negro in Art,” at the 1893 World’s Columbian Exposition in Chicago, an event from which African Americans were largely excluded.
+He intended to study in Rome but chose Paris instead, enrolling at the Académie Julian under French academic painter Jean-Joseph Benjamin-Constant (1845–1902).
+Tanner returned temporarily to Philadelphia two years later while recovering from typhoid fever.
+Shortly thereafter he presented a paper, “The American Negro in Art,” at the 1893 World’s Columbian Exposition in Chicago.

 Except for a few years of residency in New York (1902–1904), Tanner chose to spend the remainder of his life in France.
 A member of the American Art Association of Paris, he forged collegial relationships with his white American colleagues that would have been unimaginable in the United States.
 France’s relatively liberal racial atmosphere explains why the artist chose to live abroad, despite his avowed love of America.
 The recipient of numerous awards and honors in both the United States and Europe, Tanner was an inspiration for younger African American artists.